stolostron/rhacm-docs/README.md

 ### Known issues or limitations

 Please `squad doc` issues where we have a known issue or limitation in the product that you want us to document in the [Known issues](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/about/known_issues.md) section.

 ### Branch strategy

 - We don't have a master branch because devs and doc team should target changes by opening branches from a release branch.
 - Hold all changes that you can't merge on your own branch.
 - Please start your branch with a letter so your branch is not confused with a release branch:
      `josh-update` not `3.1.1-update`
 - Place all changes that are relevant for the next release in the `doc_stage` (our default branch).
 - "Be kind; delete your branch."
 Delete your branch after you have merged your changes.

-## Doc schedule (draft, input from DE and archtitect)
+## Doc schedule (draft, input from DE and architect)
 (Chris)
 Limited release:

 - 3/2: Doc repo and navigation is ready for development input
 - 3/9: Development issues all created in the open_cluster repository and labeled `squad doc`
 - 3/11: Dev input required for doc issues
 - 3/13: Build running markdown source with PDF output (static doc here?)
 - 3/24: Doc freeze to allow time to complete required processes (See Doc team shutdown)
 - 3/27: Verizon LA